AmiraMosa/Arabic-dialects-classification/README.md

 ## Dataset:
-- given a dialect_dataset.csv file containing (id-dialect) columns, The “id” column is used to retrieve the tweets, to do that, I call this API  https://recruitment.aimtechnologies.co/ai-tasks by a POST request in dataFetching.py
+- given a dialect_dataset.csv file containing (id-dialect) columns, The “id” column is used to retrieve the tweets, to do that, I call this API  https://recruitment.aimtechnologies.co/ai-tasks by a POST request in data fetching.ipynb
 - save new dataset with tweets in arabic_tweets.csv
 - finally save clean dataset in 'clean_data.csv' file